-The GLA's centralised marketing, planning and budgeting process - introduced in 2017 to bring us in line with Government best practice - allows the GLA to plan resource requirements and communicate the work and priorities of the Mayor of London and the London Assembly in an integrated, cost-effective and impactful way.
+The GLA's centralised marketing, planning and budgeting process - introduced in 2017 to bring us in line with government best practice - allows the GLA to plan resource requirements and communicate the work and priorities of the Mayor of London and the London Assembly in an integrated, cost-effective and impactful way.
 It supports the ambition to engage in a better dialogue with Londoners and ensure that the GLA is responsive to their needs.
 It also helps the GLA to plan its marketing efforts strategically, with a long-term view.

-This MD seeks to approve expenditure of up to £700,000 in 2021-22 to deliver integrated, cost effective marketing campaigns.
-This represents a £300,000 decrease in marketing services; the budget has been £1,000,000 per annum since its inception in 2017.
-This is in line with the current economic situation resulting from the COVID-19 pandemic.
-In line with reduced budget, we plan to move away from out of home and other more expensive advertising routes and will focus on delivering more content using inhouse resources.
+This Mayoral Decision (MD) seeks approval for expenditure of up to £700,000 in 2022-23 to deliver integrated, cost-effective marketing campaigns.
+This represents a like-for-like budget from 2021-22, which saw a £300,000 decrease in marketing spend; previously the budget had been £1m per annum since its inception in 2017.
+This reduction is being managed through more content being delivered using in-house resources, where our capability has grown in recent years, and our continued move away from out-of-home and other, more expensive advertising routes.